Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN’s Cons

 There’s a lot to like about BlackVPN.
-We were blown away by their customer service (in a good way).
+We appreciate their no-logging policy and security features.

 Unfortunately, there were a few hiccups along the way.